imagej/imagej.github.io/_pages/Git.md

 -   [Think Like (a) Git - A Guide for the Perplexed](http://think-like-a-git.net/)' %}

-{% include develop-menu content='tools' %}Development of ImageJ and related software relies heavily on [Git](http://git-scm.com/).
+Development of ImageJ and related software relies heavily on [Git](http://git-scm.com/).
 See the [source code](Source_code) page for information on where the Git repositories reside.

 Why do we use Git?
 ------------------